lewandy/ticket-system-api/README.md

 cd docker
 docker-compose up
-docker exec -it tickets_workspace_1 sh setup.sh   ---> now you are located in the container shell sh setup.sh  ---> This command execute a script("/src/setup.sh") that will be setup the project
+docker exec -it tickets_workspace_1 sh setup.sh   ---> now you are located in the container shell
 ```

 The laravel config may be look like this.